SvetlanaMinakova/espamAI/README.md

 installation on your system.If this option is not given, ESPAM assumes SystemC is installed in `$HOME/darts-4.0`.

-Running ESPAM
+Running ESPAM and ESPAMAI
 -------------
-After building ESPAM successfully, you can invoke it by running:
+After building ESPAMAI successfully, you can invoke it by running:

 	./bin/espam

+the console interface is common for original ESPAM and ESPAM AI tools

 License
 -------